brunogarcia/brunogarcia/README.md

 ### Hi!
 I'm Bruno 👋

-A front-end developer with experience in Typescript, Javascript, Vue, and React.
+I'm a software developer with experience in Typescript, Javascript, Vue, and React.